alexieyizhe/intern.plus/README.md

 The project is split into the following parts:

 - `/cypress` holds logic for the Cypress end-to-end testing suite tool, as well as E2E tests.
-- `/backend` contains the code for the Django backend.
+- `/api` contains the code for the GraphQL server & API.
 - `/src` contains the code for the React frontend:
   - `/api` contains client code for interacting with the graphql api.
   - `/assets` contains images, fonts, and other static assets.